Find a Store

 What Is Tire Pressure and Why Does It Matter?

 By definition, the term tire pressure refers to the amount of air within a tire.
 You’ll most often see this amount expressed using a metric called PSI, or “pounds per square inch”.
 The OEM (Original Equipment Manufacturer) PSI recommendation for your vehicle can generally be found on a sticker inside the driver’s side doorjamb, the interior of the vehicle glove box, and within the owner’s manual.
-No matter what vehicle you drive, maintaining the correct tire pressure is essential for safety, fuel efficiency, and getting the most life out of your tires
+No matter what vehicle you drive, maintaining the correct tire pressure is essential for safety, fuel efficiency, and getting the most life out of your tires.

 You can think of tire pressure like the shoes you wear on your feet.
 Wearing the right size shoe makes you feel comfortable, steady, and ready to go.
 Going up or down a size may not sound like a big difference, wearing the wrong size shoe creates obvious discomfort and can eventually lead to more serious problems for you if you ignore it too long.
 In a similar way, driving on tires above or below the OEM recommended PSI range can significantly affect how your car drives.